Sample Preparation Guidelines

 B. Use acid labile detergents if possible.

-Octyl-glucoside at modest concentrations (Final conc. < 20 mM) is relatively MS
+glucoside at modest concentrations (Final conc. < 20 mM) is relatively MS friendly.

 C. Solubilize in Acid.